-A national study ranks NCTC among best colleges in country.
+A national study ranks Northland among best two-year colleges in country.

 Pictured left to right: Mike Curfman, TRF Academic Dean, NCTC; Representative Deb Kiel, R-MN District 1B; Dennis Bona, President, NCTC; Representative Dan Fabian, R-MN District 1A; Shannon Jesme, VP Administrative Services, NCTC; James Retka, Dean, Workforce Development, Athletics Director, NCTC.